SlimHintz/slimhintz/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=slimhintz)](https://github.com/anuraghazra/github-readme-stats)

-## Hello, World!
+## About Me.

-I am an aspiring data scientist with a background in Neuroscience and a passion for problem solving and solution oriented thinking.
-I work part time as a technical coordinator for the Machine Commons, a cooperative of boutique machine learning providers but I am looking to transition into an analyst/data scientist role.
+I am a data scientist currently working in fraud analytics where I lead teams in finding and deterring identity theft.
+I have a background in Neuroscience and a passion for problem solving and solution oriented thinking.

 ## Projects